alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 | Bloxstaking (0.57 %) | 7 | 0.00 | 0 | 0 | 0 | 0 |

 **Disclaimer**: These percentages represent just an estimation crossing data from multiple sources and with on-chain analytics.
 Some operators like Lido Blockscape publicly recognize their validators, but it's not always the case.
-Some % may we wrong.
+Some % may be wrong.

 8 Case Study